Subaccounts, Isolated Margin, and Health

 Defining Vertex's subaccount design and weighted margin calculations.

-Each address on Vertex can open an arbitrary number of subaccounts, which Vertex treats as an independent account with its own margin, balances, positions, and trades.
+Each address on Vertex can open up to 4 subaccounts on the Vertex front-end.
+Vertex treats each subaccount as an independent account with its own margin, balances, positions, and trades.
 If liquidated, the only assets at risk are those in a subaccount.
 Traders with assets in multiple subaccounts do not carry risk between those subaccounts.

 By default, all subaccounts on Vertex are cross-margined.
 The benefits include: